 My Beaufort was getting very close to that danger zone.
 As you can see, the wax is wearing away from most of the seams and along the ‘moving’ parts (armpits and elbows).
 What you can’t experience is the smell.
 I wasn’t making any new friends wearing this in a crowd.

 After some research, I contacted New England Reproofers, an independent outfitter specializing in waxed-cotton garments, located in Nashua, New Hampshire, and asked them about their process.
 (Click here for information on sending Barbour-branded pieces to the Barbour official repair and reproofing team—which will ensure your Barbour warranty protection.)
 There is a mystique about sending anything back to the factory (and out of your sight) for repairs, but Art, the resident expert at New England Reproofers, assured me that my Beaufort would be in good hands.
 The cost for reproofing and odor removal is $75 – this includes return shipping, as well.
 Satisfied, I wrote my check and sent it, along with my Barbour, up North to the Granite State.
-This is what happens during its two-week (give or take) stay:
+Scroll through the gallery below to see what happened during its two-week (give or take) stay.

 Two weeks later, the jacket, noticeably heavier with a new coat of wax, was back in Georgia at my front door.
 As the wax slowly wears away, the jacket gets lighter.
 That distinctive aged Barbour ‘smell’ is gone, too.
 It doesn’t smell like flowers, mind, but it doesn’t smell anything like a wet dog anymore.
 Much more crowd-friendly.
 And the color is a much richer green.
 To be honest, I think it looks better now than it did off the rack.